 In response to concerns regarding the environmental impact of plastic bags, the County of Santa Barbara has prepared a Single-Use Plastic Bag Ban Ordinance.
 The Proposed Ordinance, which is similar to the model ordinance considered in the Final EIR prepared by BEACON and completed in May 2013 (see Section 1.0, Introduction, for further discussion of the BEACON model ordinance and associated EIR), prohibits the free distribution of single-use carryout paper and plastic bags; and (2) requires retail establishments to charge customers for paper bags at the point of sale.
 Regulated retail establishments would be allowed to sell reusable bags or distribute them free of charge.
 The Proposed Ordinance sets the minimum charge for recyclable paper bags at ten cents (\$0.10).
-Plastic carryout bags are defined in the Proposed Ordinance as any bag made predominately of plastic derived from either petroleum or biologically-based sources, such as corn or other plant sources, which is provided to a customer at the point of sale.
-Regulated bags would not include reusable bags, produce bags, or product bags (as defined).
+Plastic Single-use carryout bags are defined in the Proposed Ordinance any bag made of plastic, paper, or other material that is provided by a store to a customer at the point of sale and that is not a recycled paper bag or a reusable grocery bag as any bag made predominately of plastic derived from either petroleum or biologically-based sources, such as corn or other plant sources, which is provided to a customer at the point of sale.
+Regulated reusable bags, produce bags, or product bags (as defined).

-The Proposed Ordinance would apply to two categories of retail establishments that are located within the limits of the Study Area.
+The Proposed Ordinance would apply to two-the following categories of retail establishments that are located within the limits of the Study Area.
 These include: